MedatechUK/Medatech.APY/package/README.md

 ## About

-A Python package of common EDI functions including:
+A Python package of common EDI functions.
-- Logging
-- oData connection settings
-- Serialisation
-- web handlers

 ## Install

-To install this package use
+To install this package use:
 ```
 pip install MedatechUK.APY
 ```